 Although Propecia and Finasteride contain the same active ingredient, they do contain different inactive ingredients.
 It’s unlikely you would get side effects on one and not the other.
 But if you experience any side effects, you should discuss these with our clinician.
 These side effects are rare, but they may be key to which of the two treatments is most suitable (and safe) for you to use.

-Can I buy Propecia over the counter?
+Can I get Propecia over the counter?

 Answer:

-It is not possible to buy Propecia over the counter, so you will need a private prescription.
+It is not possible to get Propecia over the counter, so you will need a private prescription.
 Our clinicians can help you know whether Propecia is safe for you.
 All you need to do is tell us a bit about your health, and we’ll recommend some treatments that are safe for you.
 From there, you can choose the option that suits you best.